esatya/rahat/README.md

   </a>
 </p>

+> **Latest Updates:** The content of this repository has been moved to the [rahat-backend repository](https://github.com/esatya/rahat-backend) due to significant breaking changes.
+To access the most recent releases, please visit the [rahat-backend releases page](https://github.com/esatya/rahat-backend/releases).

 # Rahat - Blockchain-based Aid Distribution

 Rahat is a blockchain-based digital relief distribution management platform for humanitarian agencies to support marginalized communities.
 It issues, manages and monitors relief distribution in the form of digital tokens.
 It creates a transparent, efficient and cheaper way to distribute cash or goods.
 It mobilizes the local community encouraging financial resilience and freedom.
 For more information please visit https://rahat.io .